 Introducing… L’elisir d’amore

-As part of our Introducing… Tour 2019 series we take a look at Annabel Arden’s much loved production of L’elisir d’amore.
+In this instalment of our Introducing… series we take a look at Donizetti’s light and sunny comedy L’elisir d’amore.